MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/upgrading-to-ad-fs-in-windows-server.md

 ---
-description: Learn how to upgrade the farm behavior level for an existing Active Directory Federation Service farm using Windows Internal Database in Windows Server. ms.assetid: 7671e0c9-faf0-40de-808a-62f54645f891
+description: Learn how to upgrade the farm behavior level for an existing Active Directory Federation Service farm by using Windows Internal Database in Windows Server. ms.assetid: 7671e0c9-faf0-40de-808a-62f54645f891
-title: Upgrade an AD FS farm using Windows Internal Database in Windows Server
+title: Upgrade an AD FS farm by using Windows Internal Database in Windows Server
 author: billmath
 manager: amycolannino
 ms.date: 02/13/2023